Moxenial/Project-OH-NO/README.md

     * Restructured Board class to contain the deck ArrayList.
     * Implemented generateStandardDeck and generateRandomDeck methods.
     * Updated Driver to test new methods.
+    * Added DefaultRules interface, migrated static int DECKSIZE to new interface.

 To do: